 Chris McCannClean Water Program CoordinatorT (925) 314-3342 email@example.com

-Get your year started off right by de-cluttering.
-Drop off unwanted electronics and other recyclables at the Jan 14, 2017 UnWaste Event.
+Do you have unnecessary electronics and other unwanted recyclables?
+Drop them off at the November 18, 2017 UnWaste Event.
 Click here for a downloadable flyer.

 Are you a gardener?
 Check out the Contra Costa Clean Water Program’s new web site www.cccleanwater.org.
 On this website you will find many effective Integrated Pest Management tips that use less toxic methods of controlling insects in your home and garden.